ImpurrfectLife

 Keep your pets safe with a phone call or click away

-Aside from calling your veterinarian, I’d definitely write down these phone numbers just in case you have a potential poison emergency.
+Aside from calling your veterinarian, I would write down these phone numbers just in case you have a potential poison emergency.

 1. ASPCA Animal Poison Control Center